We extend a warm welcome to attend

 - Member Engagement session Main and Youth Combined

 Youth Media Conference

-Our conference begins on Friday 24 November with the Youth Media Conference, the only event of its kind in Australia bringing together young community radio broadcasters, media producers, community leaders and organisations from a diverse range of multicultural backgrounds.
+The Youth Media Conference is the only event of its kind in Australia bringing together young community radio broadcasters, media producers, community leaders and organisations from a diverse range of multicultural backgrounds.
 These young people are Australia’s leading network of up and coming media makers and are the faces that can with much inspiration shape Australia’s radio journalist landscape over the next twenty years.

 The NEMBC provides official station delegates with travel subsidies to help with their costs of travel to and from the conference.

 The amount of the subsidy will be 50 percent of the cost of a return economy/budget airfare for up to three delegates approved by the station, provided at least one of the delegates is aged under 30, a woman, or from a new and emerging community.
 All delegates need to be broadcasters with member programs.